History of HIV/AIDS: Healthcare policy: The Affordable Care Act

 What came out of the epidemic, and what was the Affordable Care Act.
 The ACA presented the following: broader Medicaid eligibility, affordable coverage, and lower prescription drug costs for Medicare recipients.
 The ACA coverage improved the overall coverage for those having pre-existing conditions, and in general, no one could be denied any assistance or care or coverage on this basis.
 Under the quality of this care, especially those affected by HIV can have access to further preventative measures and services, and further highlight benefits in inpatient care, labs, screenings, options to fit all needs.

 Identification of the virus

 May 1983: LAV

 In May 1983, a team of doctors at the Pasteur Institute in France including Françoise Barré-Sinoussi and Luc Montagnier reported that they had isolated a new retrovirus from lymphoid ganglions that they believed was the cause of AIDS.
 The virus was later named lymphadenopathy-associated virus (LAV) and a sample was sent to the U.S. Centers for Disease Control, which was later passed to the National Cancer Institute (NCI).

 May 1984: HTLV-III

 In May 1984 a team led by Robert Gallo of the United States confirmed the discovery of the virus, but they renamed it human T lymphotropic virus type III.
 This should not be confused with the HTLV-3 virus, a member of the unrelated PLTV family of viruses, which was discovered in 2005.
-(HTLV-3).